 Of the estimated 240 million people in the world who have hepatitis B, as many as 20 million of them may also have HDV.

 What you need to know: An HBV vaccine can protect you against this particular strain of hepatitis.
 And, in fact, “the only treatment for HDV is treating for HBV,” Dieterich said.

 The good news: Over a dozen drugs are currently in development to treat HDV.
 For instance, Lonafarnib, a drug originally meant to treat different kinds of cancer, may be able to stop HDV from replicating itself.
 Testing will begin in clinical trials this year.

 Like hepatitis A, HEV is transmitted through infected food and water.
 It’s rare in the United States but common in other countries where water and sanitation are .

 What you need to know: Like HAV, HEV is fecal-oral transmitted.
 “Super sanitation — hand washing, making sure you eat cooked food — can go a long way towards preventing it,” said Dieterich.

 Because some types of HEV have been linked to pork, boar, and deer meat, take care to eat fully cooked food when you travel to other countries.
-Avoid drinking water that hasn’t been purified.
+Avoid drinking water that .

-The good news: Like HAV, HEV typically goes away on its own without specific treatment.
+The good news: Like HAV, HEV typically without specific treatment.
 One day, a shot to prevent it may even be available through your doctor’s office.
 A HEV vaccine is already licensed in China.